 If a student becomes ill during the school day, he/she shall report to the office.
-The secretary will contact a parent or guardian before releasing the student.
-If no one can be reached, the student will be kept at school.
-Please make sure your emergency information card is filled out and up-to-date.
+The secretary will contact a parent, guardian or emergency contact before releasing the student.
+Please make sure your emergency information is up-to-date.
 NO ORAL MEDICATION WILL BE GIVEN.